 Intermittent fault definition

 Intermittent fault means a problem that has been identified but is not consistent.
-If the problem ceases on inspection by an engineer any further reporting of this issue will be deemed to be intermittent.
-In such circumstances an excess fee is applicable.
+If the problem ceases on inspection by the engineer any further reporting of the same issue will be deemed to be intermittent.
+In such situations an excess fee can be applied.
+Alternatively, a fault deemed to be intermittent can be progressed on a Pay on Use basis.
+(See definition below).

 Intermittent fault means a reoccurring fault which cannot be identified, causing the boiler to fail randomly at regular intervals, but otherwise the boiler and/or Central Heating System functions satisfactory